giorgiop94/digital-garden/_notes/Talks - Questioning Awakening Rob Burbea.md

 - Freedom (from suffering, ignorance)
 	- What are the limits we set to our freedoms?
 		- Evolutionary biology would say there's a limit to how free our behavior can be
+	- After a while, we can reach a point where reduction of suffering does not seem as important as it once used to
+		- what then?

 #### Dharma as Art
 - **Wonder, Amazement, Beauty**